mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/resource-mgmt-primitives/index.md

 [Reservations](https://mesos.apache.org/documentation/latest/reservation/) can be manually configured and are used by SDK frameworks.
 In both cases, an authorized user must be declared which is referred to as the principal/framework or an operator.
 In the case of SDK frameworks in DC/OS this is also known as the service account.

 ### Adding
 Adding reserves resources on a specific agent with ID `312dc1dc-9b39-474f-8295-87fc43872e7c-S0` for role "low", guaranteeing `four` CPU shares and `512MB` of RAM.
-When any task with a role of "low" requests offers that match what this agent has reserved then the task will be guaranteed to the agent itself.
+When any task with a role of "low" requests offers that match what this agent has reserved, then the task will be guaranteed to the agent itself.

 <p class="message--note"><strong>NOTE: </strong>The principal of <code>bootstrapuser</code> differs for each user.
 In this example, the principal of <code>bootstrapuser</code> is my superuser account.</p>